-What causes the error?
+What causes this error?

 Convert with third-party tools

-- First you convert the movie file using that tool
+- First you convert the movie file using that tool.

-- Then add that file to the iTunes library
+- Then add that file to the iTunes library.

 - Finally you have to Sync the library to your Device, just make sure that under Movie tab you have selected appropriate checkboxes so the video files will also be synced.